- Terrace/ Balcony

 Food and Drink

-The breakfast type is Buffet.
 The hotel has 2 restaurants.
 A snack bar is also available throughout the day.
-Evening drinks can be enjoyed at the lobby bar.
+Evenings can be spent at the lobby bar.

-Payment facilities include American Express, Euro/Master Card and Visa Card.
+Payment facilities include Visa Card, American Express and Euro/Master Card.
 Additional fees may apply for certain facilities, amenities or activities.

 To make booking a holiday at St. Elias Resort in Protaras easier for you, we provide a range of different payment options.
 To find out if you can book St. Elias Resort with a low deposit holiday option, please click the "Price and Availability" button above.